 Ways to prevent electrical fires

 2) Don’t change the structure of an electrical plug, especially those that have a third prong, simply input it inside a two-conductor outlet.
-You mustn’t bend the prongs in any way or force them into an outlet.
+Don’t bend the prongs in any way or force them into an outlet.

 4) Make note of frayed electrical cords and replace them.
-Check the cords around your house and in case they appear frayed, it’s important to replace these, as they could cause an electrical fire.
+Check the cords around your house and if they appear frayed; replace them, as they could cause an electrical fire.
 Ensure that no loose wires are exposed.

 5) Try to keep your cords away from carpets.
 If you put your electrical cords under carpets, rugs, or near furniture, and if they get overheated, it could cause a fire.
 It’s also important to place such cords in areas that don’t have too much human traffic, and they don’t get stepped on.

 Also, make sure that you keep wires away from areas that have a lot of water.
 For example, it’s best not to use a hairdryer near a sink, as it could cause a short circuit and ultimately, an electrical fire.
 Moreover, make sure that you don’t nail electrical cords to the floors, walls, or objects as this could stop electrical currents and cause electrical fires.